When we create a website, one of the most common issues we must address is how to list the site in search engines like Google.

-Google Webmaster tool (GWT) is a free tool which let you control your website from search engine perspective.
-I will not get into detail about GWT as I have already covered it before.
-If you have missed it, here is the first article to get you started.
+Google search console (Formerly Google Webmaster Tool ) is a free tool that lets you control your website from the search engine’s perspective.
+I will not go into detail about GWT as I have already covered it in previous posts.
+In case you missed it, here is the first article to get you started:

 What is a sitemap?

 A sitemap is an XML file that contains the URLs inside your blog.
 This file helps crawlers to find all of the URLs of your blog.